 Who's at risk?

-Those at high risk of having complications from chickenpox include:
+People who are at higher risk of chickenpox complications include:

 - Newborns and infants whose mothers never had chickenpox or the vaccine